 Application letters are of various types.
-There are three main types of an application letter and these include speculative letters, covering letters and a letter of application.
+There are three main types of an application and these include speculative, covering and a letter of application.

 What are the three types of application letter?

-- Speculative letters: These types of letters are sent as a part of your tentative application alongside with your resume.
+- Speculative: These types of letters are sent as a part of your tentative application alongside with your resume.

-- Covering letters: These are sent together with your CV for advertised job vacancies.
+- Covering : These are sent together with your CV for advertised job vacancies.

-- Letter of application: Rather than sending an application form or CV, you can send a letter of application.
+- Letter of application: Rather than sending an application form or CV, you can send an application.
 In this case, the information that should have been included in your CV will be included in the letter.
 Also, you will include them in paragraphs and sentences.

 How do you write a speculative letter?